 The key requirements in estimating DR potential are data on aggregate load profiles, energy use during peak periods, and peak demands of different consumer categories within a utility.
-Equation [1] was used to estimate DR potential for each customer category and equation [2] estimated the total DR potential for each customer category.
+Equation [1] was used to estimate DR potential for each customer category and equation [2] estimated the total DR potential for each customer category from the peak demand for that category.